 Or letting a perfectly fine morning slip through by religiously sitting through 4 hours of droning lectures.
-Or worse, pausing lectures to fill in all the notes.
+Worse, pausing lectures to fill in all the notes.
 Then not even remembering 99% of it.

 Learn how to learn.

-They don’t necessarily go through a formal program with standard-issue teachers.
+They don’t always go through a formal program with standard-issue teachers.
 They don’t end up like the rest of the “class” when they go out and compete to be chosen by a gatekeeper.

-Instead, they have a deep desire to absorb and try things on their own and not just take what they’re given.
-They actively seek out material, effectively creating their own curriculum.
+Instead, they have a deep desire to absorb and try things on their own.
+They actively seek out material, effectively designing their own curriculum.
 They live and breathe the craft.
 It’s important to them.

-Yesterday I spoke with someone who passed the California bar after multiple takes, who said this: “Every moment I’m asking, ‘Am I doing something that helps me prepare?’”
-(Case study to come later)
+Last year, I spoke with someone who passed the California bar after many tries, who said this: “Every moment I’m asking, ‘Am I doing something that helps me prepare?’”
+A conscious approach indeed.

-Barbri’s plan may be good enough for the typical candidate.
+Barbri’s (or whoever’s) plan may be good enough.
 Even if a jacket is one-size-fits-all, you can still drape it over yourself.
 But you’re the dean of your own studies.
 Not Barbri, not your law school, not me, not anyone.

 Typical thinking: I need to take a huge course.
-Oh, and I’ll get the cheapest course because they’re all the same anyway.
+Oh, maybe I’ll get the cheapest course because they’re all the same anyway.
 I need to memorize everything first.
 I need to check off all the boxes.
 Progress!
-(Don’t feel guilty if this is you because these are all thoughts I had my first attempt.)

-Conscious thinking: Hmm, this cookie-cutter (even an auto-personalized) curriculum can be useful in some ways, but how can I tailor the materials to address my own situation?
+Conscious thinking: Hmm, this cookie-cutter curriculum can be useful in some ways, but how can I tailor the materials to my own situation?
 How can I use this material to learn what is required of me to pass the bar?
 How can I use this material to learn how to apply the rules, not just “know” them conceptually?

 Brian’s comment: Don’t wait for a holy grail to fall from the heavens.
+Being a successful student isn’t about getting perfectly tailored advice; it’s about tailoring the advice you do get to your situation.
 If you’re not learning anything from the default path, change what you’re doing.
-It might take more concentrated effort to do what moves the needle, but the payoff will be disproportionate.

 Typical thinking: I’ll just power through 15-hour days!
 100 MBE questions per day!
 Who needs sleep?!